BIG-Bench Extra Hard

 FAQ

-Common questions about BIG-Bench Extra Hard.
+Common questions about the BIG-Bench Extra Hard benchmark and leaderboard.

 What is the BIG-Bench Extra Hard benchmark?